 When you think of color matching, one of the last things on your mind might be your fingertips, but an essential part of a good manicure is making sure that you choose the right color!
-It is important to consider your skin tone, your undertones, and your lifestyle!
+It's important to consider your skin tone, your undertones, and your lifestyle!

-The last one, lifestyle, is vital, because as I mentioned in the article about the current trends in makeup, we are still working on figuring out a long-lasting, quick, do-it-yourself system for nail color.
+The last one, lifestyle, is vital, because we're still working on figuring out a long-lasting, quick, do-it-yourself system for nail color.
 So, if you’re the kind of person whose nails are last on the beauty to-do list, you may want to consider finding the best nude color for your skin tone, because chips and outgrowth won’t be as obvious as they would with a very contrasting color!

-There are finally a lot of great nudes to choose from with a universal range of skin tones, from fair/ivory-type nudes to a much darker shade, almost black, for those on the deep end of the spectrum.
-If after you match the proper shade from a light or dark standpoint and it still looks a bit “off,” you may need to go over with a very light/sheer polish with your undertone to make it look more natural.
+There are finally a lot of great nudes to choose from with a universal range of skin tones, from fair/ivory-type nudes to much darker shades for those on the deep end of the spectrum.
+If, after you match the proper shade from a light or dark standpoint and it still looks a bit “off,” you may need to go over it with a very light/sheer polish in your undertone to make it look more natural.
 Many who have very fair-toned hands will need to add an extremely light pink overtop to mimic their natural tone, while others may need a slight orange, yellow, or blue top coat to make it look natural.